Relatives say former US Marine killed fighting in Ukraine

-Rebecca Cabrera told CNN her 22-year-old son, Willy Joseph Cancel, was killed Monday while working for a military contracting company that sent him to Ukraine.
-Cancel had recently worked as a corrections officer in Tennessee and had previously served in the Marines from 2017-21.
+Willy Joseph Cancel was killed Monday while working for a military contracting company that sent him to Ukraine, his mother, Rebecca Cabrera, told CNN.
+Cancel had recently worked as a corrections officer in Tennessee and had previously served in the Marines from 2017-21, joining the service the same year he graduated from high school.

 Cabrera said her son had signed up to work with the private military contractor shortly before fighting began in Ukraine on Feb.
 24. She told CNN he agreed to go to Ukraine.